 A conventional hysterectomy involves removing the uterus (womb) through an abdominal incision or through the vagina.
 The cervix may be removed along with the uterus (total hysterectomy) or it can be left in situ (subtotal or supracervical hysterectomy).

-A laparoscopic hysterectomy is carried out using key-hole or laparoscopic surgery, where much smaller incisions are made in the abdomen to access and detach the uterus and sometimes the fallopian tubes and ovaries.
+A laparoscopic hysterectomy is carried out by a gynaecologist using key-hole or laparoscopic surgery, where much smaller incisions are made in the abdomen to access and detach the uterus and sometimes the fallopian tubes and ovaries.
 Different terms are used to describe the procedure (laparoscopic hysterectomy (LH), total laparoscopic hysterectomy (TLH) and laparoscopic assisted vaginal hysterectomy (LAVH)), depending on the extent of surgery carried out via the laparoscope.
 Removal of the fallopian tubes and ovaries is known as salpingo-oophorectomy.

 A laparoscopic procedure results in a much quicker recovery from the operation, and minimal scarring of the skin.